 Developing your business model for distribution is all about defining how and where you plan to reach those customers you’ve identified as being your core audience.
 Depending on what it is your business does, you’ll probably choose between one of two distribution models: an indirect distribution model or a direct distribution model.

-Indirect distribution models rely on third-party vendors, distributors, small and medium-sized businesses (SMBs), and big retailers to get your product in the hands of your end-user.
+Indirect distribution models rely on third-party vendors, distributors, small and medium-sized businesses (SMBs), and big retailers to get your product into the hands of your end-user.
 This model is ideal for teams that like to build or make products, but don’t have the brick-and-mortar stores or online infrastructure necessary to sell their own wares at scale.